arctouch-rafaelturino/arctouch/README.md

 To run it locally, you have to put you api key in the key.py file.

 On the server side, I used `requests`, the almost standard Python requests framework and `json`, the standard Json lib for Python.
-Alongside Vue, I used VueRouter, a router api developed by the same people that maintain Vue itself.
+Alongside Vue, I used `VueRouter`, a router api developed by the same people that maintain Vue itself.
 I tried my best to use as few libraries as possible, as a personal challenge and also to make it easier to judge the quality of the code.